 Not to mention the fact that many Germans speak good English.

 While French and Spanish are classes of the Romance languages, German and English relate to the Indo-European language family’s Germanic branch.

 How long should it take to learn German?

 It depends on how much you study and are dedicated.

 It may take up to 2-3 years to achieve the German proficiency test, i.e., Goethe Zertifikat B2 or C1 or TestDaF.

 Conclusion: Which is easier?
 Language difficulty is not very easy to define since it depends on innumerable factors, including language learning techniques.

 It is an entirely subjective topic, and the difficulty level of any language varies significantly from one person to another.
 Plus, every tongue has both hard and easy parts.

 For example, Spanish grammar is easy, but sometimes listening is quite tricky due to many dialects.
 On the other hand, the German grammar rules are very complicated, but the elementary and speaking part is somewhat ok.

 On the other hand, French is a little challenging as far as accents and pronunciation are concerned.
-The different dialects make it even more confusing.
+Moreover, the different dialects make it even more confusing.
 In short, Spanish is more straightforward than German and French.